Cross Site Scripting (XSS) Affecting org.apache.syncope:syncope-client Open this link in a new tab package, versions [2.0.0, 2.0.15) [2.1.0, 2.1.6)

 In a few clicks we can analyze your entire application and see what components are vulnerable in your application, and suggest you quick fixes.Test your applications

-org.apache.syncope:syncope is an Open Source system for managing digital identities in enterprise environments.
+org.apache.syncope:syncope-client is an Open Source system for managing digital identities in enterprise environments, implemented in Java EE technology and released under Apache 2.0 license.

 A cross-site scripting attack occurs when the attacker tricks a legitimate web-based application or site to accept a request as originating from a trusted source.